sagemathinc/cocalc/src/dev/docker/README.md

 (If you get an error about the Docker daemon, instead run `sudo docker ...`.)

-The above command will first download the image, then start SageMathCloud, storing your data in the directory `~/smc` on your computer.
+The above command will first download the image, then start CoCalc, storing your data in the directory `~/smc` on your computer.
 (If you want to store your worksheets and edit history elsewhere, change ~/smc to something else.)
-Once your local SageMathCloud is running, open your web browser to http://localhost (or https://localhost).
+Once your local CoCalc is running, open your web browser to http://localhost (or https://localhost).

 The docker container is called `smc` and you can refer to the container and use commands like: